fatih-ilhan/fatih-ilhan.github.io/_publications/MBS.md

 ## Abstract
-We study the min-max optimization problem where each function contributing to the max operation is strongly convex and smooth with bounded gradient in the search domain.
+<div style="text-align: justify">We study the min-max optimization problem where each function contributing to the max operation is strongly convex
+and smooth with bounded gradient in the search domain.
 By smoothing the max operator, we show the ability to achieve an arbitrarily small positive optimality gap of $\delta$ in $\tilde{O}(\frac{1}{\sqrt{\delta}})$ computational complexity (up to logarithmic factors) as opposed to the state-of-the-art strong-convexity computational